bvenkatakarthik/bvenkatakarthik.github.io/menu/about.md

 Feel free to email me !
 My mail id is bvenkatakarthik (at) gmail (dot) com.

-“Logic will get you from A to Z; Imagination will get you everywhere.” - Einstein.

 **Neurons create Experience of Reality.**